awsdocs/amazon-cloudwatch-user-guide/doc_source/ContributorInsights-RuleSyntax.md

  An array of strings\.
 For each element in the array, you can optionally use `*` at the end of a string to include all log groups with names that start with that prefix\.
 Be careful about using wildcards with log group names\.
 You incur charges or each log event that matches a rule\.
 If you accidentally search more log groups than you intend, you might incur unexpected charges\.
 For more information, see [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing)\.

+LogGroupARNs
+If you are creating this rule in a CloudWatch cross\-account observability monitoring account, you can use `LogGroupARNs` to specify log groups in source accounts that are linked to the monitoring account, and to specify log groups in the monitoring account itself\.
+You must specify either `LogGroupNames` or `LogGroupARNs` in your rule, but not both\.
+ `LogGroupARNs` is an array of strings\.
+For each element in the array, you can optionally use `*` as a wildcard in certain situations\.
+For example you can specify `arn:aws:logs:us-west-1:*:log-group/MyLogGroupName2` to specify log groups named `MyLogGroupName2` in all source accounts and in the monitoring account, in the US West \(N\.
+California\) Region\.
+You can also specify `arn:aws:logs:us-west-1:111122223333:log-group/GroupNamePrefix*` to specify all log groups in US West \(N\.
+California\) in 111122223333 that have names starting with `GroupNamePrefix`\.
+You can't specify a partial AWS account ID as a prefix with a wild card\.
+Be careful about using wildcards with log group ARNs\.
+You incur charges or each log event that matches a rule\.
+If you accidentally search more log groups than you intend, you might incur unexpected charges\.
+For more information, see [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing)\.

 LogFormat
  Valid values are `JSON` and `CLF`\.